Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Scattering problem

 Figure \ref{fig20} shows the results for a twist angle $\Theta = 2\pi$.
 While the ground-state wavefunction in the rotated spin frame is qualitatively similar to previous cases, the spin texture in the original laboratory frame completes a full $2\pi$ rotation, resulting in identical spin orientations on both sides of the domain wall.
 This restored symmetry leads to distinct scattering characteristics.
-In particular, for energies above the threshold, processes where a phonon (particle) transmits into a particle (phonon) correspond to a spin flip in the original spin space.
+In particular, for energies above the threshold, processes where a phonon (particle) transitions into a particle (phonon) correspond to a spin flip in the original spin space.
 These spin-flip transitions are strongly suppressed during the scattering process.
-From the scattering spectrum shown at the bottom of Figure \ref{fig20}, it is evident that in the case of phonon incidence (left panel), when the energy exceeds the Zeeman threshold, both the particle transmission and reflection probabilities decrease monotonically with increasing energy, and their magnitudes are notably smaller than those in the previously considered twist-angle configuration.
-In contrast, for particle incidence, when the energy is above the Zeeman threshold, only a monotonically increasing particle transmission probability and a monotonically decreasing particle reflection probability are present.
-Moreover, the phonon transmission and reflection probabilities remain nearly zero throughout the entire energy range.
+From the scattering properties shown at the bottom of Figure \ref{fig20}, it is evident that in the case of phonon incidence (left panel), when the energy exceeds the Zeeman threshold, both the particle transmission and reflection coefficients are notably smaller than those in the previously considered twist-angle configurations.
+In contrast, for particle incidence above the Zeeman threshold, both the phonon transmission and reflection coefficients become rather small.
+We conclude that, when the spin polarization is the same on both sides in the original frame, the transition between collective (phonon) and single-particle excitations is nearly forbidden throughout the entire energy range.

-Figure \ref{fig30} displays results for a twist angle $\Theta = 3\pi$.
-The ground-state wavefunction in the rotated spin frame closely resembles the $\Theta = \pi$ case.
-In the original laboratory spin frame, the spin texture completes a $3\pi$ rotation, resulting in opposite spin orientations at the two boundaries, analogous to the $\Theta = \pi$ configuration.
-Consequently, the scattering behavior for this case is nearly identical to that observed for $\Theta = \pi$.